John M. McDevitt

 John Michael McDevitt, Jr., OSFS, (March 12, 1924 – October 3, 1999) was a Democratic politician from Philadelphia who later became a Roman Catholic priest and educator.
-In 2011, the Oblates of St Francis de Sales priests admitted that McDevitt was a child molestor as part of a lawsuit settlement in the State of Delaware.
+In 2011, the Oblates of St Francis de Sales priests admitted that McDevitt was a child molester as part of a lawsuit settlement in the State of Delaware.

 McDevitt was born on March 12, 1924, the second child and eldest son of John M. McDevitt, Sr., and his wife, Elizabeth Mulligan McDevitt.
 He graduated from Northeast Catholic High School in 1942 and enlisted in the United States Army after graduation.
 Serving in the 20th Armored Division, McDevitt saw action in World War II's European theater.

 When the war ended, he returned home to Philadelphia and entered local politics as a protege of John F. Byrne, Sr., a city councilman.
 According to a 1962 profile in The Philadelphia Inquirer, McDevitt "devoted much of his free time to athletic affairs for youth," and founded the Summerdale Boys Club in Northeast Philadelphia.
 In the early 1950s, he worked as the personnel director for the Democratic City Committee, the governing body of the local Democratic Party.
 He later was employed as a clerk in the Philadelphia Orphans' Court while attending La Salle College, from which he graduated with a business management degree in 1956.

 In 1955, McDevitt worked as a tax appraiser for the state department of revenue.
 Later that year, he ran for an open seat on the Philadelphia City Council from the 10th district, representing Far Northeast Philadelphia.
 He won, carrying the seat with 54% of the vote.
 On the council, McDevitt chaired the Streets and Public Safety Committees.
 In 1959, he was reelected with a slightly increased majority.

 In 1962, McDevitt resigned from City Council to enter the seminary of the Oblates of St. Francis de Sales, the order of priests that taught at his high school.
 In his final session on the council, his colleagues praised his work there, and Councilman Victor E. Moore said that McDevitt "possesses certain attributes which would make him exemplary in his chosen profession."
 In an investigation into graft in city government that followed McDevitt's departure, the seminarian initially declined to testify to the grand jury, but in 1964 answered District Attorney James C. Crumlish's questions there.
 The grand jury did not recommend charges against him.

 After his ordination, McDevitt taught at Salesianum School in Wilmington, Delaware for the 1967–1968 school year before returning to Philadelphia to teach theology at Northeast Catholic from 1968 to 1980.
 He taught at Bishop McDevitt High School in Harrisburg for two years, returned to Salesianum from 1982 to 1989, then taught at Father Judge High School, also in Northeast Philadelphia, from 1989 until his retirement in 1994.
 He died of liver cancer in 1999.